Insights Categories: Alerts

 Federal–Provincial Challenges undermining SIFC’s Investment Mandate

-In this article, we examined the constitutional and statutory framework governing the Special Investment Facilitation Council (SIFC), with a particular focus on its mandate, legal authority, and practical limitations in facilitating investment across federal and provincial jurisdictions.
-We assessed whether the existing structure of SIFC is capable of delivering effective single-window facilitation, or whether constitutional constraints continue to undermine investor confidence and coordinated economic development in Pakistan.
+In this article, we analyze the constitutional and statutory framework governing the Special Investment Facilitation Council (SIFC), with particular focus on its mandate, legal authority, and practical limitations in facilitating investment across federal and provincial jurisdictions.
+The analysis evaluates whether the existing structure of SIFC is capable of delivering effective single window facilitation, or whether constitutional constraints continue to undermine investor confidence and coordinated economic development in Pakistan.

 Finance Act 2025 and the operation of change in law clauses